anayanapalli/anayanapalli.github.io/_posts/2024-04-09-managing-your-knowledge-portfolio.md

 To be successful in your career, you must invest in your knowledge portfolio using these same guidelines.

-The good news is that managing this kind of investment is a skill just like any other — it can be learned.
+The good news is that managing this kind of investment is a skill just like any other—it can be learned.
 The trick is to make yourself do it initially and form a habit.
 Develop a routine which you follow until your brain internalizes it.
 At that point, you’ll find yourself sucking up new knowledge automatically.

 ## Building Your Portfolio